-- The provision of democratic and accountable government without favour of prejudice; - Encouraging the involvement of the local community; - To provide all members of the local community with equitable access to the municipal services that they are entitled to; - To plan at the local and regional levels for the development and future requirements of the area; - To monitor the performance of the Municipality by carefully evaluating Budget reports and Annual reports to avoid financial difficulties, and if necessary, to identify causes and remedial measures for the identified Financial and Administrative challenges; - To provide services, facilities and financial capacity within the guidelines provided by the Constitution and Legislative Authority.
+- The provision of democratic and accountable government without favour of prejudice; - Encouraging the involvement of the local community; - Providing all members of the local community with equitable access to the municipal services that they are entitled to; - Planning at the local and regional levels for the development and future requirements of the area: - Monitoring the performance of the Municipality by carefully evaluating Budget Reports and Annual Performance Reports to avoid financial difficulties, and if necessary, to identify causes and remedial measures for the identified Financial and Administrative challenges; - Providing services, facilities and financial capacity within the guidelines provided by the Constitution and Legislative Authority.

-Against this backdrop, Integrated Development Planning is a process through which a Municipality, various service providers, and interested and affected parties come together to identify development needs, and to outline clear objectives and strategies which serve to guide the allocation and management of resources within the Municipality's jurisdictional area.
+Against this backdrop, Integrated Development Planning is a process through which a Municipality, various national, provincial and parastatal service providers, and private interested and affected parties come together to identify development needs, and to outline clear objectives and strategies which serve to guide the allocation and management of financial, human and infrastructure resources within the Municipality's jurisdictional area.